JosephCottam/AbstractRendering/java/README.md

 Extensions are experimental or task-specific tools being co-developed with the core Abstract Rendering system.
 Extensions are all compiled together (no cherry-picking extensions at this time).
-To compile extensions, invoke "ant ext".
+To compile extensions, invoke "ant fetch-ext ext".

 ### Avro
 The avro extensions provide tools for working with [apache avro](avro.apache.org) serialization.
 Support for saving/restoring aggregate sets and raw datasets (through implicit geometry) are implemented.
 Serialization is based on schemas that are included as JAR resources (current count, RLE and color are supported as aggregate types).
 Avro can be used to serialize to binary or to JSON files.

+### Seam Carving
+Image retargeting based on [seam-carving](http://en.wikipedia.org/wiki/Seam_carving).

 ### Sever
 The ARServer is a self-contained HTTP server that responds to post messages that describe